umbraco/UmbracoDocs/14/umbraco-commerce/tutorials/getting-started-with-commerce.md

 ### Setting up Order Status

-When you first set up Umbraco Commerce, it comes with a set of predefined order statuses to help manage the order lifecycle.
-These statuses usually include: New, Completed, Cancelled, and Error.
+When you first set up Umbraco Commerce, it comes with predefined order statuses to help manage the order lifecycle.
+These statuses include New, Completed, Cancelled, and Error.
 These statuses can be customized depending on your specific business requirements.

 To create an order status: